qlik-oss/gopherciser/docs/settingup.md

 ### Example

-Unpublish bookmark previously created in the script with an id `bookmark1`.
+Unpublish the bookmark with id "bookmark1" that was created earlier on in the script.

 ```json
 {